kdehaan/triangulating_polygons/README.md

     (As described by git commits)

-    4 hours: Initial read-through of the problem and first attempt (Slept)
+    4 hours:    Initial read-through of the problem and first attempt (Slept overnight)
+    2 hours:    Realizing how my first attempt was incomplete, and figuring out how to deal with palindromes 4.5 hours:  Working bugs out of the palindrome code and 3.5 hours:  Working bugs out of the recursive backtracker 2 hours:    Polish, minor bugs, unit tests and updating the readme

+    Total: approx. 16  hours (probably give or take an hour since GitHub doesn't track breaks)

 # Thought Process